-Sure, $5,000 seems like a lot of money to spend over the course of three months, because it is — but how much do you spend in a regular month?
+Sure, $5,000 seems like a lot of money to spend over the course of three months, because it is — but how much do you spend in a typical month?
 While you’re trying to hit a minimum spend on a credit card, one of the easiest ways is to make that card your primary card.
 Anything that you would spend regularly that can go on a debit or credit card, now goes on this credit card.

 Even if you only spend about $1,000 a month, that’s $3,000 of your minimum spend, covered.

 Should you give just anyone a credit card linked to an account in your name?
 Of course not.
-But could you give a partner, or someone you share financial decisions with a supplementary card to help spend the minimum amount?
+But could you give a partner or someone you share financial decisions with a supplementary card to help spend the minimum amount?
 It’s an option.

 You’ll also want to pay close attention to the terms of your cards.
-For example, the American Express cards come with a term that says you can only earn the welcome bonus once — so there’s no use signing up for the same card again in a few years.
+For example, American Express cards come with a term that says you can only earn the welcome bonus once — so there’s no use signing up for the same card again in a few years.

-Stay on top of your credit score and report
+Track your credit score and report

-So yes, if you sign up for five cards at once, your score might take a bit of a nosedive, but as long as you don’t need to qualify for a competitive interest rate on a big purchase in the next six months — think a car loan or a mortgage — then your score will perk right back up from the temporary dip.
+So yes, if you sign up for five cards at once, your score might take a bit of a nosedive, but as long as you don’t need to qualify for a competitive interest rate on a big purchase in the next six months — like a car loan or a mortgage — then your score will perk right back up from the temporary dip.

 Beyond watching out for the credit score dip that comes from signing up for new cards, you’ll need to do a few other key things to maintain your overall score while churning.